aosabook/500lines/dagoba/chapter.md

 })
 ```

-If the filter's first argument is not a function we trigger an error, and then pass the gremlin along.
+If the filter's first argument is not an object or function then we trigger an error, and pass the gremlin along.
 Pause for a minute, and consider the alternatives.
 Why would we decide to continue the query once an error is encountered?

 There are two possibilities for this error to arise.
 The first involves the user typing in queries, either in a REPL or in code they're actively working on.
 When that query is run it will produce results, but also generate an error.
 The user then corrects the error to filter down the set of results produced.
 The alternative approach for this use case would be to display the error produce and produce no results.
 Which of those you prefer is mostly personal preference.